Rajoy Government Veers Toward Collapse in Spain

 The choice for Rajoy was increasingly stark: jump first and resign his post, or wait to be pushed out Friday when Parliament was scheduled for a vote he seemed nearly certain to lose.
 Either outcome would mean a change of leadership for Spain and would send the country sooner or later to new elections.

-The sudden turn in fortune for Rajoy, one of Europe’s longest-serving prime ministers, is certain to be the next test of the stability of southern Europe after financial markets were sent reeling by a bumpy political week in Italy, which is still struggling to form a new government after inconclusive elections in March.
+The sudden turn in fortune for Rajoy, one of Europe’s longest-serving prime ministers, is certain to be the next test of the stability of southern Europe after financial markets were sent reeling by a bumpy political week in Italy, where an anti-Europe, populist government was poised to take power after an 88-day postelection impasse.

 But unlike Italy, where the country’s economic stagnation under the euro has become a central issue, the issue in Spain is Rajoy himself and a long-building corruption scandal that has tainted his conservative Popular Party.

 Last week, Spain’s national court sentenced more than two dozen business people and politicians — including the party’s former treasurer — on charges of operating a kickback scheme.